inveniosoftware/docs-invenio-rdm/docs/features/interoperable.md

 ## Identifier detection and validation

 InvenioRDM comes with support for automatic detection and validation for a large number of persistent identifier schemes (i.e. less typing and clicking for end-users).

+## Signposting support

+[FAIR signposting](https://signposting.org/FAIR/) is built-in to InvenioRDM.
+Level 2 is always on in order to support large number of related entities.
+Level 1 can be opted-in (with restrictions on number of related entities) to support clients that aren't capable of parsing level 2 signposting.

+## Automatic sitemaps

+[Sitemaps](https://sitemaps.org/) are discoverable in InvenioRDM's `robots.txt` file and/or can be given to a search engine's search console directly.
+Both sitemap indices and sitemaps themselves are generated automatically to ensure your instance's public pages — however many there are — are findable.
+And the sitemaps can be enhanced to your liking.